juanmangh/juanmangh.github.io/README.md

 ## Data science for everybody.

-In this website you will find data science related projects and methods using the main algorithms and technologies.
+In this website you will find data science related projects using relevant algorithms and technologies.

 ## Projects: